-- 51. Performance: Policy WM13 has been fully applied to 1 of the waste applications.
-The remaining waste applications on unallocated sites have been required to demonstrate why an allocated site was not suitable.
-The other applications were for existing waste facilities or were very small scale in-house or ancillary facilities, so the policy was not applied.
+- 51. Performance: Policy WM13 has been fully applied to 2 of the waste applications.
+The remaining waste applications were extension or upgrading of existing waste management facilities and therefore, this policy was not applicable.
 The policy continues to perform well and guidance for developers, which is available through the MEAS website, has proved useful in assisting developers to undertake a site scoring process which has facilitated assessment and determination of the planning applications.
 This information is increasingly being shared with developers through the pre-application process. - 52.
-Actions: This policy will continue to be important to the implementation of the WLP, although it is anticipated that future developers will be made more aware of the existence of allocated sites by the Districts and MEAS as part of the pre-application process. - 53.
-Guidance for developers is available on the MEAS website to help applicants undertaking the site scoring process and a template 'scoring sheet' has also been provided following requests from applicants.
+Actions: This policy will continue to be important to the implementation of the WLP, although it is anticipated that future developers will be made more aware of the existence of allocated sites by the Districts and MEAS as part of the pre-application process.

+53. Guidance for developers is available on the MEAS website to help applicants undertaking the site scoring process4 and a template 'scoring sheet' has also been provided following requests from applicants.
 Ensure that all District websites link to the MEAS website so that guidance documents are accessible.
-Policy implementation will continue to be monitored through to the next Monitoring Report 2018-19.
+Policy implementation will continue to be monitored through to the next Monitoring Report 2019-20.